srinjoychakravarty/parallelized_gpu_learning/README.md

     $ python3 part3.py
     ```

-7. To benchmark 1,2,3,4 GPUs using an Artificial Neural Network with Resnet run the Cuda code with the following command:
+7. To benchmark 1 vs 4 GPUs using an Artificial Neural Network with Resnet run the Cuda code with the following command:
     ```sh
     $ python3 bonus.py
-    ```

-> **Tip:** To simulate a command run of this repo simply run the following command:
-    ```sh
-    $ scriptreplay --timing=timing.txt session.txt
     ```

 License